djohnson2718/professional_website/research/index.md

 My [thesis](http://content.lib.utah.edu/cdm/ref/collection/etd3/id/4206) contains some things not in the paper, such as a the full output of our computations, but the paper above should be preferred for most purposes.

 My more recent paper [Universal Series for Hilbert Schemes and Strange Duality](https://arxiv.org/abs/1708.05743) explains how the "finite quot scheme method" of strange duality for surfaces (used in our paper above) leads to conjectures connecting certain universal generating series.
 Parts of my conjecture have now been proved.
 See [here](https://arxiv.org/abs/1708.08129) and [here](https://arxiv.org/abs/1712.02382).

+My current project, which has yielded some preliminary results, involves studying strange duality at the level of SL(3) representations induced by the action on the projective plan.

 ### Tropical Geometry
 I spent some time thinking about tropical geometry, where replacing multiplication and addition with addition and minimum produces a world where the combinatorial shadows of classical algebraic geometry can be seen.
 My paper is about understanding the conditions under which a tropical hypersurface is uniquely determined by incidence conditions.
 [Determining Tropical Hypersurfaces](https://arxiv.org/abs/1509.05815).